Oxford Circus fire: Effects on services

 Victoria line service through central London and to the station recommenced on 17 December, with the platform tunnel having been stripped of all fittings down to the tunnel segment rings.
 Wooden hoardings were erected at the rear of the platform and the entire platform tunnel was whitewashed.
 Reconstruction of the decorative fittings on the platform was not completed until early 1986.

 Smoking bans

 Whilst smoking had been banned on London Underground trains since July 1984, at the time of the Oxford Circus fire it was still allowed in stations.
-In response to the fire, a complete ban on smoking in all sub-surface stations was introduced in February 1985.
+In response to the fire, a complete ban on smoking in all physically underground stations was introduced in February 1985.

 Nonetheless, a similar incident occurred on 18 November 1987 at King's Cross St Pancras tube station when it was concluded as probable that a passenger had dropped a lit match onto an escalator.
 The resulting fire killed 31 people.
 After the King's Cross fire, staff training was increased and the smoking ban was enforced much more strictly with fines being introduced for offenders.